 Sync with your Galleries

 WP/LR Sync is clean and powerful.
-Since all its data is kept internally, you can even switch between plugins or between themes: your folders and collections can always follow you.
+Since all its data is kept internally, you can even switch between plugins or between themes: your folders and collections will always follow you.

-There is an external API available through WP/LR Sync so that iPhone, Android developer or anybody else can use to make apps.
-There is one available for iPhone, you can search for it on the iTunes Store (it is not free, and not made by Meow Apps).
+There is also an external and read-only API available through WP/LR Sync.
+Your data will be safely accessible from an app on a smartphone, for example.
+Currently, this is one app available on the iTunes Store (although it is not free, and not made by Meow Apps).

-WP/LR Sync doesn’t optimize your images; Lightroom does it then WordPress does it, WP/LR Sync is simply in between.
+WP/LR Sync doesn’t optimize your images and shouldn’t; Lightroom does it, and WordPress does it.
+WP/LR Sync is the bridge in between.
 For Lightroom, I recommend you to use JPEGmini.
-For WordPress, I have a page about Image Optimization plugins here: Image Optimization for WordPress.
+For WordPress, please have a look here: Image Optimization for WordPress.